Click here for a FREE pre-auction evaluation of your pieces!

 When is your next auction?

 We always keep you posted on our home page about our next auction date.
-At this time, our stoneware / redware auctions tend to be held around the beginning of March, middle of July, and end of October; our antiques sales are held around the beginnings of June and December; our Maryland Sale is held around the middle of September.
+At this time, our stoneware / redware auctions tend to be held around the beginning of March, middle of July, and beginning of November.

 I have a piece of pottery I want to sell, but it's probably only worth a few hundred dollars.
 Do you only sell high-value items or will you sell my piece for me?

-We sell pottery and antiques in almost all price ranges!
+We sell pottery in almost all price ranges!
 Most of the pieces we sell, in fact, are not exceptional, ultra-rare examples.
 Some people look at our highlights pages and assume that we only deal in those sorts of pieces, but that is not the case.
-Please feel free to contact us with any antiques of value and we will be happy to discuss their worth, and whether or not they would be a good fit for our auction, with you.
-(Click here for more info on having us sell your antiques for you.)
+Please feel free to contact us with your antique American stoneware or redware and if we feel it would be a good fit for our auction, we will be happy to discuss its value with you.
+(Click here for more info on having us sell your pottery for you.)

 Can I send you photos of my piece(s) for evaluation?